OnStepX ConfiguratorOnStep Configuration Generator

 Axis1 — Microsteps & Current

-OFF or mA for standstill current
+OFF or mA for standstill current// n, (mA.)
+Current during standstill.
+OFF uses IRUN/2.0

-OFF or mA for tracking current
+OFF or mA for tracking current// n, (mA.)
+Current during tracking, appropriate for stepper/driver/etc.

-OFF or mA for slew current
+OFF or mA for slew current// n, (mA.)
+Current during slews.
+OFF uses IRUN.

 Axis1 — Advanced